awslabs/aws-ec2rescue-linux/README.md

 SSL SNI (Server Name Indication) is required for the ec2rl's upload functionality, however, this wasn't added to Python 2.7 until 2.7.9.
 See [PEP 466](https://www.python.org/dev/peps/pep-0466/) for more information regarding the SSL changes in Python 2.7.9.

 ### What are the limitations of the bundled build?
 SSL and curses functionality may not work depending upon the versions of these libraries on the system.
-This impacts two subcommands:
+This impacts three subcommands:
 1. The "menu-config" subcommand may not function.
 2. The "upload" subcommand may not function.
 3. The "version-check" subcommand may not function.